palkan/anyway_config/README.md

 *Anyway Config* supports nested (_hashed_) environmental variables.
 Just separate keys with double-underscore.
 For example, "MYCOOLGEM_OPTIONS__VERBOSE" is transformed to `config.options.verbose`.

+## Using without Rails

+AnywayConfig can be used without Rails too.
+Environmental variables remain the same.
+To load config from YAML add special environment variable 'MYGEM_CONF' containing path to config.
+But you cannot use one file for different environments (unless you do it yourself).

 ## Contributing